Let’s dive into vim search

 grep for the

-Vim find and replace in multiple files with Vim ferret
+Find and replace in files with Vim ferret

 The last plugin I use is ferret.
 It allows you to search an occurrence in multiple files, select what results you want to replace and finally replace them.

 Moreover if you have ripgrep installed on your system, this plugin will use it by default!

 :Ack patternwill search in the working directory

 :Ack pattern /path/to/directorywill search in the specified path and its subdirectories